 Do I get a say in all this?Go Deeper

-Refining NZ has been granted resource consent for its proposal by the Northland Regional Council on the 17th July 2018.
+Refining NZ was granted resource consent for its proposal by the Northland Regional Council on the 17th July 2018.

 A copy of the application and supporting documentation can be found in the 'Related Downloads' section below.

 A copy of the decision can be found below and on the NRC website.